How to Overcome Writer’s Block

 Part of the problem in overcoming writer’s block is that there is no single psychological process that makes up the phenomenon.
-In fact, a wide range of creative roadblocks and speed traps usually get lumped together when talking about writer’s block.
-This tends to inflate the problem so that it seems bigger than it really is, and makes finding a one size fits all solution tricky at best.
+In fact, a wide range of creative roadblocks and inspirational speed traps usually get lumped together when talking about and defining writer’s block.
+This tends to inflate the problem so that it seems bigger than it really is and makes finding a one size fits all solution tricky at best.

 - Running out of ideas (see my next post on finding ideas for help on this one),

 - Not knowing which part of the novel to work on next, and

 - Being unable to sit down and put in a good day’s work, even when you know what you need to do (low motivation, energy, or focus).